What to Do First

 What to Pay

-If the new owner asks about your rental agreement, like how much rent you pay and if you pay for heat or electricity, answer her questions.
+If the new owner asks about your rental agreement, like how much rent you pay and if you pay for heat or electricity, answer their questions.
 Keep paying the same rent amount.
-The new owner can only raise your rent if she takes you to court and proves that the rent you pay now is “unreasonable.”6
+The new owner can only raise your rent if they take you to court and prove that the rent you pay now is “unreasonable.”6

 Find out who the owner is